weiyi-chen/Stock-Price-Forecasting-based-on-Sentiment-Analysis-using-BERT-model/README.md

 ## data_generator.py

-Reading the labeled Apple-Twitter-Sentiment.csv file, cleaning the data set.
+Reading the labeled Apple-Twitter-Sentiment.csv file, converting labels with 0 and 1.

 ## train3.py and train4.py